Thermomix pizza dough: the easiest, possibly fastest way of making pizza at home. Enough to make two round or one large sheet pan pizza.

 - Knead for 2 minutes/kneading function.
 The dough should not be very sticky; if it is, add another teaspoon or so of flour and knead again for a few seconds until incorporated.
 You might need to add a bit of extra flour depending on the kind of flour you’ve chosen.
 For example, all-purpose might need a bit of extra; whole wheat is usually fine without additions.

 - Roll the dough on a lightly floured surface.
-For example, you can roll two round pizzas about 10-12-inch (26-30 cm).
+For example, you can roll two round pizzas about 10-12 inches (26-30 cm).
 Or you can roll one base to use for a large sheet pan.

 - Transfer to the lightly oiled baking tray or pans.
 Leave to rise in a warm place for about 30 minutes.